iuhmirza/kv-db/README.md

   * **Multi-threaded**: Each client connection is handled in a separate thread.
   * **Basic Operations**: Supports `GET`, `PUT`, and `DELETE` operations.
   * **Concurrency Demonstrations**: Provides two distinct branches/files to showcase different concurrency models in Rust.
+  * **Interactive CLI Client**: A simple client to interact with the server from the command line.

 -----